Goldilocks and 'Just Right' Research Questions

 Choose a Topic that is 'Not too Broad', 'Not too Narrow', but 'Just Right'

-Another important factor to consider is whether your topic is too broad giving you too much information to right about or whether your topic is too narrow and you find yourself struggling for words and research sources.
+Another important factor to consider is whether your topic is too broad to write about in a brief essay or whether your topic is too narrow and you find yourself struggling for words and research sources.
 You want to find a topic that is 'just right', neither too narrow nor too broad.
 For instance, let us say you wish to do an informative paper on World War II.
 Entire encyclopedias and volumes of books have been written about this topic, and it is far too broad to cover in a single brief essay.
 Perhaps though, you can narrow your focus to just a historical overview of important dates, an essay on how the war began, or an essay about a certain battle or event such as D-Day.
-However, you want to be careful to not narrow your topic too far.
-For instance, you may find great difficulty finding sources of information or enough to consider if writing about a particular gun or tank used in the war.
+However, you want to be careful that you do not narrow your topic too far.
+For instance, you may find great difficulty finding sources of information on something extremely specific such as a particular gun or tank used in the war.